 - Visiting https://help.apolloneuro.com/hc/en-us/requests/new

-Only you, or someone legally authorized to act on your behalf, may make a request to know or delete related to your personal information.
-To designate an authorized agent, you should follow the procedures required by the agent; we will then verify whether they are sufficient to meet our obligations under the law.
+Only you, or someone legally authorized to act on your behalf, may make a request to opt-out, know or delete related to your personal information.
+To designate an authorized agent, you should follow the procedures required by the agent; we will then verify whether they are sufficient to meet our obligations under law.

 You may only submit a request to know twice within a 12-month period.
-Your request to know or delete must provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative and describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.
+Your request to opt-out, know or delete must provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information or an authorized representative and describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.